razoumov/publish/01-base.md

 ~~~
 delta = tolerance;   // safe initial bet; could also be a large number
 while (count < niter && delta >= tolerance) do {
+  // specify boundary conditions for T
   count += 1;      // increase the iteration counter by one
-  // calculate the new temperatures (Tnew) using the past temperatures (T)
+  // calculate the new temperatures Tnew using the past temperatures T
   // update delta, the greatest difference between Tnew and T
   T = Tnew;    // update T once all elements of Tnew are calculated
   // print the temperature at the desired position if the iteration is multiple of nout